styled64/MCE/README.md

 To start the server run `npm run mce` in the MCE directory.

-Share the `ws` ip with friends and connect to the server.
-Note: the ip provided is '0.0.0.0' if you are playing on a LAN please replace it with the local address of your machine.
-If you are playing over internet, make sure to open ports `8006` & `8081`.
-Then replace '0.0.0.0' with your public ip.
-(Do not share your public ip to strangers!)
+Open ports `8006` and `8081` (TCP & UDP) to your local network.
+On linux, use `iptables` or `ufw`.
+On windows use the Windows Firewall to open the ports.
+Then share your `ws` ip with your friends.
+If you plan to play over internet, open the ports on your router.

 To use the console panel, the machine running the server must connect to `localhost:8006/console`.